shayanbali/GithubPlus-webEngineering/README.md

 # Search Type RadioButton
 There is a radio button to select the type of search.
 There are two types of search:
 - Normal
--Detailed
+- Detailed

-the difference between these types of search is that you can see the favorite language of a specific user in detailed mode
+the difference between these types of search is that you can see the favorite language of a specific user in detailed mode.